 In 2021, interviews were fast-paced, with few behavioral questions, a strong emphasis on product and analytics, and very difficult technical reviews, resulting in positive feedback.

-By 2024, there is a greater focus on algorithms and behavioral questions while still emphasizing statistics.
+By 2024, there will be a greater focus on algorithms and behavioral questions while emphasizing statistics.
 The process remains fast, with quick transitions between stages.
 Communication remains crucial, and reviews are now more moderate.

 This shift reflects a broader, more balanced approach to candidate assessment.